Primary Care Paramedic Program

 The goal of the Primary Care Paramedic Program is to develop individuals into paramedics who possess sound knowledge and skills, an unwavering commitment to excellence in all that they do, and a deep sense of professionalism and caring.
-The program aims to meet the competency requirements of Emergency Health Services of Nova Scotia (EHSNS) and the Paramedic Association of New Brunswick (PANB); as well as the National Occupational Competency Profile, as established by the Paramedic Association of Canada, for Primary Care Paramedics.
-Graduates will not only be an asset to the profession of paramedicine, but to the communities they serve as well.
+The program meets the competency requirements of the College of Paramedics of Nova Scotia (CPNS) and the Paramedic Association of New Brunswick (PANB); as well as the National Occupational Competency Profile, as established by the Paramedic Association of Canada, for Primary Care Paramedics.
+Graduates will not only be an asset to the profession of Paramedicine, but to the communities they serve as well.

 The program is designed to provide the acquisition of concepts and theories, mastery of professional skills, and the attainment of a professional attitude.